DataDog/documentation/content/en/continuous_integration/tests/swift.md

 ### Using Swift Package Project

-1. Add `dd-sdk-swift-testing` to your package dependencies array, eg:
+1. Add `dd-sdk-swift-testing` to your package dependencies array, for example:

 {{< code-block lang="swift" >}}
 .package(url: "https://github.com/DataDog/dd-sdk-swift-testing.git", from: "2.1.0")
 {{< /code-block >}}

-2. Add the the testing framework to your testing targets dependencies.
-Add the following line to your test targets dependencies array:
+2. To add the testing framework to your testing targets' dependencies, add the following line to your test targets dependencies array:
 {{< code-block lang="swift" >}}
 .product(name: "DatadogSDKTesting", package: "dd-sdk-swift-testing")
 {{< /code-block >}}